RectifiedFlow/RectifiedFlow.github.io/_posts/2024-12-10-diffusion.md

 ## SDEs with Tweedie's formula

-In general, it may be necessary to estimate the score function $$\nabla \log \rho_t$$ in addition to the RF velocity $$v_t$$.
+Solving the SDEs requires us to estimate the score function $$\nabla \log \rho_t$$ in addition to the RF velocity $$v_t$$.
 However, in certain special cases, the score function can be estimated using $$v_t$$, thereby eliminating the need to retrain an additional model.
-This approach enables a training-free conversion between ODEs and SDEs.
+This is what enables a training-free conversion between ODEs and SDEs.

 Specifically, if the rectified flow is induced by an affine interpolation $$X_t = \alpha_t X_1 + \beta_t X_0$$, where $$X_0$$ and $$X_1$$ are independent (i.e., $$X_0 \perp\!\!\!\perp X_1$$) and $$X_0$$ follows a standard Gaussian distribution, then by Tweedie's formula, we have